Minimally Invasive Surgery

 - Very little scarring

-- Little to no time off work
+- Little to no restrictions or time off work

-- Have great outcomes
+- Great outcomes

 One of the most popular procedures are the Hammertoe correction procedures.

 There are two types that we perform in the office, the extensor tenotomy or the flexor tenotomy.
 The type of procedure depends on which type of hammertoe you have.